matthewcosgrove/lab-ops/README.md

 BUCC ensures a seamlessly integrated BOSH, UAA, Concourse and CredHub.
 The integration between those component is also thoroughly [tested](https://pipes.starkandwayne.com/teams/bucc/pipelines/bucc) upstream by BUCC so we dont have to worry about versioning and compatibility issues.

 By default, BUCC runs with all jobs (i.e. processes) co-located on one VM created by the command [create-env](https://bosh.io/docs/init-vsphere/).
-This project extends BUCC and puts the default Concourse job on its own VM.
+This project extends BUCC and puts the default Concourse worker job on its own VM.
 This makes it easy to recreate the VM in case of problems via the bosh CLI.

 A similar approach can be applied to the other bosh jobs by following the same pattern if required. e.g. if you are worried about downtime on Concourse Web during BUCC upgrades.